-Yes, you want something that’s different, recognizable and reflects your brand.
-Well, it’s not completely done in your logo design.
-Your logo is created in the very breadth of your company, and how you promote and manage your brand.
-Please understand: Less is more; and more is not better.
+Yes, you want something different, recognizable, and reflects your brand.
+Well, it’s not entirely done in your logo design.
+The logo is just the picture or wordmark of your brand.
+The brand is also created in the very breadth of your company, and how you promote and manage it.
+Please understand: Less is more, and more is not better.
 Trust me.
-The simpler your logo the better it translates across all media platforms.
+The simpler your logo, the better it translates across all media platforms.
 So research leading professional companies in your industry and see what their logos look like.
-In case you didn’t know, the top three ranked logos in the world are…
+Below are a few high profile logos.
+What do they have in common?
+They’re simple, consistent, and memorable.

 Study Your Competitors

-Again, do your research.
+Do your research.
 Who are your competitors?
 We all have them.
-Remember to consider how your proposed logo will fair against them, and whatever you do, don’t become a copycat.
-Originality in your logo counts.
+I have to repeat this again, we all have competitors.
+Remember to consider how your proposed logo will fair against your competitors.